Drasek-25/REACT-Minesweeper/README.md

 #### Layout

-From previous game building experience I knew that I wanted to use a class to handle each individual tile on the game board.
+From previous my previous Breakout clone game, I knew that I wanted to use a class to handle each individual tile on the game board.
 In original planning of this class I knew I wanted these properties.

 ```js
 tile = {